-- 16.1 The site shall ensure that goats have access to clean, safe drinking water each day, with the ability to drink their fill. - 16.2 The site shall not feed its goats spoiled or contaminated food. - This includes diseased carcasses. - 16.3 The site shall ensure that goats have access to feeding and water points such that they can eat and drink safely and without crowding. - 16.4 The site shall not feed animal by-products or fishmeal to goats. - 16.5 The site shall not administer growth hormone promoters or non-therapeutic antibiotics for growth promotion to their goats.
+- 16.1 The site shall ensure that fibre-producing animals have access to clean, safe drinking water each day, with the ability to drink their fill. - The site shall only restrict a fibre-producing animal's access to food and water for justified timebound reasons. - The only acceptable justifications refer to the welfare of the animal and/or to meet other requirements of this Standard, such as prior to harvesting.
+Transport is also justified, so long as it meets the other requirements of this Standard. - 16.3 The site shall not feed its fibre-producing animals spoiled or contaminated food. - This includes diseased carcasses.

-- 16.6 The site shall ensure that goats do not have opportunities to eat harmful or poisonous plants. - 16.7 The site shall ensure that their goats are never emaciated or weak. - Never emaciated means that goats would not score below 2 on a five-point Body Condition Scale where 1 is very thin and 5 is very overweight. - 16.8 The site shall ensure that their goats do not suffer from nutritional diseases. - These include, but are not limited to, enterotoxemia, polioencephalomalacia, pregnancy toxemia, urinary calculi and white muscle disease. - 16.9 The site shall only restrict a goat's access to food and water for justified timebound reasons. - The only acceptable justifications refer to the welfare of the goat and/or to meet other requirements of this Standard, such as prior to harvesting.
-Transport is also justified, so long as it meets the other requirements of this Standard. - 16.10 The site may provide goats with access to materials to browse, such as shrubs and bushes. - 16.11 The site may ensure that the majority of goats' nutrition comes from forage. - 16.12 Where the majority of the goat's nutrition comes from fodder, the site shall have a Feed Management Plan. - 16.13 Where the majority of a goat's diet comes from fodder, the site shall ensure that the proportion of roughage in a goat's diet is sufficient for goats to ruminate. - 16.14 Where the majority of a goat's diet comes from fodder, the site shall introduce any changes to the goat's diet gradually so as to avoid digestive upset. - 17.
-Medical care and observation - 17.1 The entity may ensure that their herds are assessed annually by a qualified veterinarian to review the welfare of the herd and the strategies and medical techniques used by the site to manage the welfare of the herd. - 17.2 The site shall observe their goats at least once in a 24-hour period to check for sickness, injury or abnormal behaviour. - 17.2.1 Goats that are identified as sick, lame or injured shall be given appropriate medical treatment, care and feeding and kept under observation. - 17.3 The site shall trim goats' hooves to prevent lameness. - 17.3.1 The site shall check all goats' hooves at least twice a year. - Trimming may be needed more often than twice a year. - 17.4 The site shall implement measures that prevent and control parasitic infections. - 17.5 Newly-acquired goats may be quarantined for a minimum of 30 days from all other goats, avoiding complete isolation. - Quarantine means keeping goats separate in a way that prevents nose to nose contact. - Avoiding complete isolation means keeping quarantined goats within sight and sound of other goats.
+- The site shall ensure that fibre-producing animals have access to feeding and water points such that they can eat and drink safely and without crowding. - The site shall not feed the by-products of animals or fishmeal to fibre-producing animals unless directed to do so by a veterinarian for justified reasons. - The only acceptable justifications refer to the welfare of the animal and/or to meet other requirements of this Standard. - Feeding the by-products of sick animals to conspecifics is never justified. - 16.6 The site shall not administer growth hormone promoters or non-therapeutic antibiotics for growth promotion to their fibre-producing animals. - 16.7 The site shall ensure that fibre-producing animals do not have opportunities to eat harmful or poisonous plants. - 16.8 The site shall ensure that their fibre-producing animals are never emaciated or weak. - Never emaciated means that fibre-producing animals would not score below 2 on a five-point Body Condition Scale where 1 is very thin and 5 is very overweight. - 16.9 The site shall ensure that their fibre-producing animals do not suffer from nutritional diseases. - For cashmere goats these include, but are not limited to, enterotoxemia, polioencephalomalacia, pregnancy toxemia, urinary calculi and white muscle disease - 16.10 The site shall provide fibre-producing animals with access to materials to browse, such as shrubs and bushes. - These shrubs and bushes may be fresh cuttings. - 16.11 The site may ensure that the majority of their fibre-producing animals' nutrition comes from forage. - 16.12 Where the majority of their fibre-producing animals' nutrition comes from fodder, the site shall have a Feed Management Plan. - 16.13 Where the majority of a fibre-producing animal's diet comes from fodder, the site shall ensure that the proportion of roughage in the fibre-producing animal's diet is sufficient for them to ruminate. - 16.14 Where the majority of a fibre-producing animal's diet comes from fodder, the site shall introduce any changes to the fibre-producing animal's diet gradually over at least two weeks so as to avoid digestive upset.

+17. Medical care and observation

+- 17.1 The entity may ensure that their herds are assessed on site annually by a qualified veterinarian to review the welfare of the herd and the strategies and medical techniques used by the site to manage the welfare of the herd. - 17.2 The site shall observe their fibre-producing animals at least once in a 24-hour period to check for sickness, injury or abnormal behaviour.